-Your employer brand is important as it is what differentiates you from your competitors when attracting and retaining those with the talents and skills you need to make your business successful.
+Your employer brand is important as it is what differentiates you from your competitors when attracting and retaining those with the talents and skills you need to make your firm successful.

 Employer branding is seen as more and more important as the labour market becomes increasingly challenging.

-Here is a link to a website specifically focussed just on branding - you'll find some best examples and more case studies here to build your understanding.
+This picture is link to a website specifically focussed just on branding - you'll find some best practice examples and more case studies here to build your understanding.

 A series of societal factors have come together create an environment where we are all questioning the role work plays in our lives and the balance of power in the relationship.

-A combination of an aging workforce, Covid and Brexit have led to a reduction in the available workforce and many sectors have seen a reduction in the available workforce (suggest we include some of the information or graphics from this link or others - 2022 UK Skills Shortage & Demand By Region - SmallBusinessPrices.co.uk).
+A combination of an aging workforce, Covid and Brexit have led to a reduction in the available workforce. (suggest we include some of the information or graphics from this link or others - 2022 UK Skills Shortage & Demand By Region - SmallBusinessPrices.co.uk).

 The trends and their impacts have been described by industry experts and the media using terms which are starting the become common language: